Wedding Photography Styles Explained: A Bride's Guide to Finding Your Perfect Look

 Yes, many photographers now blend multiple approaches throughout the wedding day.
 You can request more emphasis on candids during certain parts of the day, extended portrait time for editorial shots, or a mix of traditional formal photos with documentary coverage.
 Discuss your preferences with your photographer to create a unique collection that captures your vision.

-A man is kneeling down in front of a woman in a room.
+A woman with a backpack is standing in front of a camera on a tripod.

 More Posts